iomesh/docs/docs/cluster-operations/scale-cluster.md

 ## Scale Meta Server

-If the Kubernetes cluster has 4 or fewer nodes, there is no need to scale the meta server since the cluster can tolerate one failed meta server.
-However, for a cluster with 5 or more nodes, it is recommended to increase the number of meta pods from 3 to 5 to ensure that the cluster can tolerate up to 2 failed meta servers.
+For a Kubernetes cluster with 4 nodes or fewer, there is no need to scale the meta server.
+However for a cluster with 5 or more nodes, it is recommended to increase the number of meta pods from 3 to 5.

 **Precaution**